dxcv/TYCo/README.md

 * This is modified from Interactive Brokers sample code.
 * Code is not pretty but workable.
-* Use VOO to replace SPY for lower expense ratio
+* Use VOO to replace SPY for lower expense ratio.
+* Suggest to test with paper trading account first.
+* GLD don't support IB algo order, so here it use Market order

 Usage: